 GE Renewable Energy — a division of General Electric — is building the world’s largest wind turbine, dubbed the Haliade-X.

-The turbine will stand at 187 meters tall with 80 meter blades and will produce enough power for up to 16,000 households — some 12 megawatts.
+The turbine will stand at a total height of 260 metres with 107-metre blades and will produce enough power for up to 16,000 households — some 12 megawatts.

 The Haliade-X will be 30% bigger than its nearest competitor — the Vestas V164 turbine.

 The offshore wind market has been growing rapidly in recent years.
 Europe’s total offshore wind capacity increased by 25% in 2017 — adding 13 farms — according to trade group WindEurope and Europe is now home to more than 4,000 offshore wind turbines across 11 countries.